 Contributed By Intuity

-Medicinal products are regulated differently according to their destination: Articles L5121-1 and seq of the Public Health Code (PHC) set up the legal framework on medicinal products for human use, which incorporated Directive 2001/83, and Articles L5141-1 and seq of the PHC govern medicinal products for veterinary use (which transposed Directive 2001/82).
+Medicinal products are regulated differently according to their destination.
+Articles L5121-1 and seq as well as R5121-1 and seq of the Public Health Code (PHC) set up the legal framework on medicinal products for human use, which incorporated Directive 2001/83.
+Articles L5141-1 and seq as well as R5141-1 and seq of the PHC govern medicinal products for veterinary use which transposed Directive 2001/82.

 Regarding medical devices, the competent regulatory bodies are the EC and the ANSM.

-Decisions of the regulatory bodies (whether for medicines and medical devices) are administrative decisions, subject to an ex gratia/informal appeal that is addressed to the author of the challenged decision.
+The Economic Committee for Health Care Products (CEPS) decisions that concern conventional remittances and financial penalties are administrative decisions that might be subject to an ex gratia/informal appeal that is addressed to the author of the challenged decision.
 In the event of failure of such an appeal, a judicial appeal can be exercised on grounds of misuse of power to the competent administrative court.

 The ex gratia appeal can be submitted in the form of a letter, which shall state the facts and its legal grounds.
 Regarding the judicial appeal, the applicant shall be represented by a qualified attorney, have an interest in bringing proceedings and the capacity to act.
 The challenged decision must also be an administrative decision that is prejudicial and have legal effects on the applicant’s legal situation.

-Medicines and in vitro medical devices are only distributed by pharmacists, who retain a monopoly on such products through physical and online shops, although few exceptions exist (eg, contact lenses and accessories, Class I MD such as bandage or earplugs).
+Medicines and in vitro medical devices are only distributed by pharmacists, who retain a monopoly on such products through physical and online shops, although few exceptions exist.
 Online shops shall only sell non-prescription medicines.

-In 2020, interventional studies on medicinal products for human use are expected to fall within a new EU Regulation under which pre-approval and opinion of the CPP will be co-ordinated with other Member States’ bodies.
+In 2021, interventional studies on medicinal products for human use are expected to fall within a new EU Regulation under which pre-approval and opinion of the CPP will be co-ordinated with other member states’ bodies.
 A unique authorisation and assessment procedure will also be implemented.